Felipe-Tommaselli/Aplicacao-Microcontroladores/README.md

-# Aplicação de Microprocessadores I/ Applications of Microprocessors I
+# Aplicação de Microprocessadores I/ Applications of Microprocessors I (2022)

-Compilado de programas, anotações e atividades da disciplina de Aplicação de Microprocessadores I (SEL0433) oferecida pelo ICMC-USP.
+Compilado de programas, anotações e atividades da disciplina de Aplicação de Microprocessadores I (SEL0433) oferecida pela EESC-USP.
 Todos os programas desenvolvidos na disciplina foram feitos em linguagem ASSEMBLY e possuem apenas fins educacionais.

-Compiled of syllabuses, notes and activities from the Applications of Microprocessors I (SEL0433) offered by ICMC-USP.
+Compiled of syllabuses, notes and activities from the Applications of Microprocessors I (SEL0433) offered by EESC-USP.
 All programs developed in the discipline were written in ASSEMBLY language and have educational purposes only.

 ## A disciplina/ The discipline